tundish/repo_of_the_unknown/blog/content/002_interaction.md

 A new possibility for the word *repo*.
 Two characters in a van on the way to a job.
 I began to imagine some dialogue.
 Which is the player; the driver or the mate?

-Our player needs a few moments to settle in.
+We have to give the player a few moments to settle in.
 We want some workmanlike banter to reveal the initial premise.
 Some low-stakes decisions to kick off the adventure.

 That's when I realised the benefit of a [dialogue tree](https://en.wikipedia.org/wiki/Dialogue_tree).